 The accident aircraft is the same model involved in the October 29, 2018, crash of Lion Air Flight 601 over the Java Sea in Indonesia.
 Though the cause of the disaster has yet to be conclusively determined, the available radar-based flight data and the apparent onboard abnormalities that immediately preceded the Ethiopian crash are strikingly similar to the final minutes of Flight 601.

 It is highly unusual for a brand new commercial aircraft flown by an experienced crew to crash just minutes after takeoff — let alone two in five months.
 Due to these extraordinary circumstances, several countries with air carriers flying the new 737 MAX have grounded the plane, meaning no flights will be permitted until further notice.
 American and European authorities are evaluating the situation and could yet take the same action.

 Similarities to the Crash of Lion Air 601

-In the Lion Air crash, investigators believe that aircraft’s angle of attack (AOA) sensor malfunctioned at some point prior to the crash causing the plane’s avionics system to mistakenly interpret that the aircraft was in danger of stalling when it was not.
+In the Lion Air crash, investigators believe that aircraft’s angle of attack (AOA) sensor malfunctioned at some point before the crash, causing the plane’s avionics system to mistakenly interpret that the aircraft was in danger of stalling when it was not.
 Based on this faulty reading, the MCAS automatically compensated by pushing the plane’s nose downward to avoid a stall.
-This caused the pilots to lose control of plane, which led to the fatal crash.
+This caused the pilots to lose control of the plane, which led to the fatal crash.